gyrogami logo

 Welding, soldering, brazing, and other flamework need a similar setup in principle.
 One might think the laser system could do double duty.
 Not so.
 The lasers will be in sealed units/cabinets so a 6" inline fan is sufficient.
 However, flamework requires a powerful 20" or larger industrial fan with additional infrastructure and ducting.
 Definitely wouldn't want that running during winter!

 It would be easier if I pursued a single craft, hobby, or profession.
 You might not think there's a woodworking, jewelry making, metalsmithing, CNC machining, 3D printing, laser engraving, full-service bicycle shop, and fabrication facility in my workshop.
-You'd be wrong, because there's even more.
+You'd be wrong, because there's much more.

 Posted by M: February 2, 2026